schoudhary108/process-events-streaming/README.md

 File [`../src/lib.rs`] contains examples in detail

-Sample ouput of the process events from the tests
+Sample output of the process events from the tests

 ```
 running 2 tests